Home Remedies For Bad Breath

 Bad breath, or halitosis, can result from various factors:

-- Underlying medical conditions (sinus infections, gastric reflux, diabetes)
+• Underlying medical conditions (sinus infections, respiratory infections, gastric reflux, diabetes)

 If you’re experiencing bad breath, you may notice a few telling signs.

-- Bad odor: A constant unpleasant odor from your mouth that others might notice
+• Foul odour: A constant, unpleasant odour from your mouth that others might notice

-The odor of bad breath can be worse in the morning or after smoking, drinking coffee, or eating certain foods, such as garlic.
+The odour of bad breath can be worse in the morning or after consuming certain foods, such as garlic, or after smoking or drinking coffee.

 1. Good dental hygiene